Michigan Ross 2020-2021 Essay Analysis

 Optional statement: Is there something in your resume or application that could use some explanation?
 You might want to discuss the completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.

-This optional essay should only be answered by those with extenuating circumstances.
+The optional Michigan Ross essay should only be answered by those with extenuating circumstances.
 Read more on our approach to optional essays here.

 Need help?
 Personal MBA Coach is willing to be your guide.
 Founded by a Wharton and MIT graduate, we regularly help applicants navigate their applications each year.
 We also conduct mock interviews with former M7 interviewers on our team.